Svalbaz/Neverwinter/locations/README.md

 ---

 ## 🏰 Phandalin
-> *If the town had a Constabulory, you'd all be locked up* - Harbin Wester — Town Master of Phandalin
+> *"If the town had a Constabulory, you'd all be locked up"* - Harbin Wester — Town Master of Phandalin

 ---